-It’s autumn in New Hampshire, which means it’s time to pull out the flannels, plan out an apple picking adventure, and get lost in a corn maze.
-As a treasured tradition in the state, farmers all across New Hampshire go all out when it comes to designing these intricate labyrinths.
-So corral the crew and head to one of this year’s uniquely elaborate mazes.
+It’s autumn in New Hampshire, that means time to pull out the flannels, grab your sense of adventure and get lost in a corn maze.
+As a treasured tradition in the state, farmers all across the state go all out when it comes to these intricate labyrinths.
+So, what do you say?
+Corral the crew and head to one of this year’s uniquely designed mazes.

 This multi-acre corn maze consists of miles of twists, turns, loops, dead ends, open squares, and bridges too.
 Explore the maze during the day, or for those looking to put a spooky twist on this seasonal tradition, try the haunted experience on weekend nights.
 The maze is open mid-September through Halloween, weather permitting.